4 Minute

 management issues (Montalvo, Bair, and Boor, 1995) as further causes of stress in

-teaching.
 The destructive physiological and

 psychological effects of stress have been well documented in medical research (Fine, 1996;